notnullgames/wasi-dev/README.md

+> [!WARNING]
-> **WARNING** This is very incomplete.
-I am basically using this repo to record some ideas about better I/O for WASI/wasm, but it's not at all complete.
+> This is very incomplete.
+I am basically using this repo to record some ideas about better I/O for WASI/wasm.
+See [web-zen-dev](https://github.com/konsumer/web-zen-dev) for more complete setup.

 The idea is that the wasm program should be able to request higher-level APIs to be loaded dynamically (like a DLL) and use the functions in them, so the only thing on the host needed is wasi-dev (linux-like devices: `/dev/fb0`, `/dev/dsp0`, `/dev/input/`) and access to load them.